kmp222/serben-synth/README.md

 # Synthesizer

-c++ synthesizer that utilizes the command line interface and keyboard input.
+c++ synthesizer that utilizes the command line interface and keyboard input. [gui wip]

-[GUI WOP]

 ## Credits
 inspired by the tutorials of [javidx9](https://www.youtube.com/@javidx9)